hay2202/hay2202/README.md

-I'm currently a second year student in computer science at Ariel University 💻
+Computer science graduate at Ariel University 💻

 I love learning new technologies, and deepening my knowledge of technologies I already know 🤓